amber-blog-logo

 • If you want to enjoy city life with more space, affordable rent, and a slightly slower pace, Chicago could be the perfect place to study.
 You'll save on living costs while still getting a great education and cultural experience!

-Living in Chicago vs New York as a student will ultimately depend on your budget, lifestyle preferences, and academic goals.
-So, what’s it gonna be?
+Living in Chicago vs living in New York as a student will ultimately depend on your budget, lifestyle preferences, and academic goals.
+So, what's it gonna be?
 The Big Apple or The Windy City?
 Either way, your study adventure is about to get a whole lot more exciting!

 Frequently Asked Questions